ctlab/GADMA/docs/source/user_manual/hands_on.rst

    # param_file
    Custom filename : YRI_CEU_demographic_model.py

-Our custom file need to contain a function with a fixed name ``model_func``.
+Our custom file needs to contain a function with a fixed name ``model_func``.
 For example:

 .. code-block:: python